 The Allen A. Bailey Endowment

-Fifty years ago Allen A. Bailey and a small group of visionary attorneys formed the North Carolina Advocates for Justice.
-The Allen A. Bailey Endowment honors Allen’s life and career by funding programs to strengthen the skills and knowledge of legal counsel and improve our system of justice.
+In 1962, Allen A. Bailey, Charlie Blanchard, James Clontz, Eugene Phillips and William Thorp formed the North Carolina Advocates for Justice, formerly the North Carolina Academy of Trial Lawyers.
+The Allen A. Bailey Endowment was established to honor Mr. Bailey’s life and career by funding programs to strengthen the skills and knowledge of legal counsel and improve our system of justice.

 The Endowment’s Recent Impact

 - Supported the NC High School Mock Trial Program, teaching North Carolina’s youth to think critically and develop other important 21 century skills.